ps2dude756/FoodTruckFinder/README.md

 Back-end
 --------
-I chose Python as the back-end language because it is my preferred language and the language most of Uber's back-end is written in.
-I then decided to use Flask for the web framework because some of my colleagues have recommended it in the past, and I have read that since it is smaller and more minimalistic, it works better for creating REST apis than a larger framework such as Django.
+I chose Python as the back-end language because it is my preferred language and the language most of Uber's back-end code is written in.
+I then decided to use Flask for the web framework because some of my colleagues have recommended it in the past, and I have read that since it is smaller and more minimalistic than other frameworks such as Django, it works better for creating REST apis.
 While I have used Python in the past, I had never used Flask before, nor had I done any web coding in Python.
 Because of this, one of my early tasks for this project was to read large sections of the documentation on the Flask website,